On the parameterized complexity of computing tree-partitions: XALP-completeness of Tree-Partition-Width

 This computation uses $O(k^2 + k\log n)$ space and the computation tree has polynomial size.

-We can handle disconnected graphs by iterating on component representatives and discarding vertices that are not reachable using the fact that reachability in undirected graphs can be computed in logspace (see membership for \textsc{Tree Partition Width} for more details).
+We can handle disconnected graphs by iterating on component representatives and discarding vertices that are not reachable using the fact that reachability in undirected graphs can be computed in log-space (see membership for \textsc{Tree-Partition-Width} for more details).

-Hardness follows from a reduction from {\sc Tree Partition Width} when we use the target value and maximum degree as parameter.
+Hardness follows from a reduction from {\sc Tree-Partition-Width} when we use the target value and maximum degree as parameter.

 Suppose we are given a graph $G=(V,E)$ of maximum degree $d$ and an integer $k$.

 Let $L= kd+1$, and $M =(k+1)L -1$.
 Now, build a graph $H$ as follows.
 For each vertex $v\in V$, we take a clique $C_v$ with $L$ vertices.
 For each vertex $w\in C_v$, we add a set $S_w$ with $2M-2$ vertices, and make one of the vertices in $S_w$ incident to $w$ and to all other vertices in $S_w$; call this vertex $y_w$.